On this page we have collected some frequently asked questions about DynaMaker. The questions and answers are sorted by topic.

 We recommend you keep designing your product in a traditional CAD tool, as DynaMaker's purpose is to automate and streamline production of customized products.

-No, you can use DynaMaker internally to support your sales and backoffice employees, as well as for streamlining and facilitate the production of customized products.
+No you don't have to use our configurator externally.
+You can use DynaMaker internally to support your sales and backoffice employees, as well as for streamlining and facilitate the production of customized products.
 You can also make DynaMaker available through providing selected customers a login.

-CPQ is an abbreviation for Configure, Price, Quote and is a business to business commerce platform.
+CPQ is an abbreviation for Configure, Price, Quote and is a business to business (B2B) commerce platform.
 Similar to an B2C e-commerce platform, the users can browse the website and look at products.
-However, using a CPQ solution, complex products can be configured based on rules or constraints, and instead of purchasing directly the system makes a quote.
+However, using a CPQ solution, complex products can be configured based on rules or constraints, and instead of purchasing directly the system makes a quote for the customer.
 A CPQ solution can be used internally by the sales team of a company, or it can be used as a customer portal where select customers can log in and configure and quote.

 Still haven’t found what you were looking for?
-Contact the team and ask away!
+Contact us and ask away!